Roomba 790 vs 880 – Bristled brush vs Extractors, Who Wins?

 Price

 What’s the difference between the Roomba 880 and 890?
 The latter now has WiFi connectivity and is compatible with Alexa.
-Hands down, it’s a better value in my opinion.
+Hands down, it’s a better value.

-Roomba 790 is more expensive than the 890 because it’s being sold by third party seller.
+Roomba 790 is more expensive than the 890 because a third-party seller is selling it.

 To Wrap Up

-If you ask me a year ago, I would not pick the Roomba 790 over the 880 because of the price difference.
-But with the 890 available right now for less than $500 it’s a no-brainer option because it’s got WiFi, a smartphone app and Alexa compatibility.
+If you had asked me a year ago, I would not have picked the Roomba 790 over the 880 because of the price difference.
+But with the 890 available right now for less than $500, it’s a no-brainer option because it’s got WiFi, a smartphone app, and Alexa compatibility.

-You will get the same navigation as in the 700 series Roombas so expect the same random pattern that will be less efficient than a Neato vacuum.
-But the great thing about the Roomba 890 is that it comes with a Virtual Lighthouse so it is capable of cleaning multiple rooms.
+You will get the same navigation as in the 700 series Roombas, so expect the same random pattern, which will be less efficient than a Neato vacuum.
+However, the great thing about the Roomba 890 is that it comes with a Virtual Lighthouse capable of cleaning multiple rooms.

-The 790 is also a good product but if you’re considering it, I’d suggest you get the less expensive 770 or 780.
+The 790 is also a good product, but if you’re buying it, I suggest you get the less expensive 770 or 780.
 Both will give you the same cleaning performance for at least $70 less.

-It does not have the Wireless Command Center but you don’t really need that.
+It does not have the Wireless Command Center, but you don’t need to.
 The remote included in cheaper variants is enough.

-The IR control found both in the 790 and 780 will be more than enough.
+The IR control in the 790 and 780 will be more than enough.

-Both the 780 and 790 comes with 2 and 3 Virtual Lighthouses respectively which means you will be able to clean up to 2 rooms with the 780 and up to 3 rooms with the 790.
+Both the 780 and 790 come with 2 and 3 Virtual Lighthouses, respectively, which means you can clean up to 2 rooms with the 780 and up to 3 rooms with the 790.
 You can buy additional lighthouses for around $40

-Additional virtual lighthouses can be purchased for around $50 in Amazon.
+Additional virtual lighthouses can be purchased for around $50 on Amazon.

-The 770 only comes with a virtual wall so multi-room cleaning is not possible unless you buy the virtual lighthouse.
+The 770 only has a virtual wall, so multi-room cleaning is impossible unless you buy the virtual lighthouse.